PoignardAzur/poignardazur.github.io/drafts/07-microsoft-copilot-blunder.md

 Oh my.
 Yes, yes it does.

 StarCoder is a pure text-completion model, not an instruction-following model, so it takes a bit of effort to get it to write code.
-By default, if you just write instructions, it's just complete your prompt with more instructions in the same style.
+By default, if you just write instructions, it'll just complete your prompt with more instructions in the same style.
 Once it gets started, though, it works like a charm.

 With a bit of nudging I got this result: